 Not surprisingly, the second story brought letters.
 Mark in Saskatchewan, Canada, thought the tagline “seems a bit callous.
 They may have been blind, but they’ve lost their daughter.”

-Now read a few from people who truly know what they’re talking about when it comes to this subject.
+And read the Comments below, especially those from people who truly know what they’re talking about when it comes to this subject.
 Like the first one.
 And the second one.
 And…

 Update — From the 21 November 2004 Issue: